-Sited on the giant apron of the terminal building, the anti-clockwise ePrix course wound around 2.469km of a twisty layout, which packed in 17 turns despite its relatively short distance.
+Sited on the giant apron of the terminal building, the original anti-clockwise ePrix course wound around 2.469km of a twisty layout, which packed in 17 turns despite its relatively short distance.
 Event though it was an airport track, the circuit was based on the main apron and made no use of the former runways.
 Part of the circuit passed under the large canopy of the terminal building, which used to provide protection from the elements for passengers boarding departing aircraft.

 Originally built in 1927, Berlin-Tempelhof was extensively re-constructed during the 1930s by the Nazis, becoming one of the largest buildings in the world when it opened, constructed in a quadrant measuring some 1.2 kms.
-The building complex was designed to resemble an eagle in flight with semicircular hangars forming the bird's spread wings, though due to the outbreak of World War II it was never completed for civilian use, instead becoming a manufacturing base for Junckers and Focke-Wolfe bombers.
+The building complex was designed to resemble an eagle in flight with semicircular hangars forming the bird's spread wings.
+Due to the outbreak of World War II it was never completed for civilian use, instead becoming a manufacturing base for Junckers and Focke-Wolfe bombers.
 Elsewhere on the site was housed Berlin's only SS concentration camp.

 At the end of the war, the airport was handed over to the US military and became famous in 1948/49 during the Berlin Air Lift, when Western Forces kept the besieged Berlin population supplied with food and other necessities during the Soviet blockade of all other routes into the city.
 During the division of Germany the airport became a gateway to freedom for many people.
 US Forces remained at the airport during the Cold War, but following the reunification of Germany in 1990 it reverted to civilian-only use.